-Currently, I am In-house Director of Design and Marketing for Impact Networking.
+Currently, I am in Marketing at Follett School Solutions.
 In my spare time, I enjoy painting, cooking and spending quality time with my husband, baby boy, cat and dogs.

 I am a unique breed of what I refer to as a “Practical Artist”, which stems from my mother who is a puppeteer (damenavenuepuppeteers.com) and my father who is a lawyer; a mix of creative and business DNA.
 So my office is filled with crazy knickknacks, but neatly and strategically placed, which I fondly refer to as “organized creativity”.

 I decided to become a graphic designer because I always knew I would be an artist and from there, it was a matter of what type of art.
 When I discovered a career that combined my love for art and computers, one in which I could make money practicing, I was SOLD.
 It was my freshman year of high school when I took a print production course and first learned of graphic design.
 Every year in high school I would fill out a questionnaire, one question was “What is your future career?”
 I wrote down: graphic designer, graphic designer, graphic designer, graphic designer.